UX-Society/Get-Started/started.md

 - just Google it `: )`
 - really though, ask Micheal on Slack

-Website doesn't update changes, when running hugo and yarn -clear cache in settings or do right-click > inspect element > network > check disable cache
+Website doesn't update changes, when running hugo and yarn:
+- clear cache in settings or do right-click > inspect element > network > check disable cache